28 May SWFLCF holds Women’s Legacy Fund spring luncheon

-The Women's Legacy Fund of the Southwest Florida Community Foundation held its 6th annual spring luncheon on Thursday, May 9 at Fiddlesticks Country Club for more than 125 contributors to the fund and women who are interested in making a difference in their community.
+The Women’s Legacy Fund of the Southwest Florida Community Foundation recently held its annual spring luncheon at St. Charles Harbour for its contributors and Prima Donors.

-In just five years of existence, the WLF has been able to provide $75,000 in grants to benefit people and communities in Southwest Florida.
-Currently, the Fund has more than $225,000 in endowed funds that will help fund local issues now and in the future.
+In just six years of existence, the WLF has provided nearly $90,000 in grants to benefit people and communities in the Southwest Florida region.
+Currently, the Fund has more than $350,000 in endowed funds that will continue to grow and help fund local issues now and in the future.

-The Women's Legacy Fund is a fund of the Southwest Florida Community Foundation, created to enable women in Southwest Florida to direct their giving in focused, strategic ways.
-The Fund's mission is to engage women inaffecting change in our community through collective philanthropy.
+The Women’s Legacy Fund is a fund of the Southwest Florida Community Foundation, created to enable women in Southwest Florida to direct their giving in focused and strategic ways.
+The Fund’s mission is to engage women in affecting change in our community through collective philanthropy.

-The Southwest Florida Community Foundation is celebrating its 36th year of supporting the communities of Lee, Charlotte, Collier, Glades and Hendry counties by connecting donors and their philanthropic aspirations with evolving community needs.
-With assets of more than $69 million, the Community Foundation has provided more than $55 million in grants and scholarships to the communities it serves.
-During its 2012 fiscal year, the SWFLCF granted more than $3 million to more than 100 different organizations supporting education, animal welfare, arts and human services, including over $400,000 in regional community impact grants and $450,000 in scholarship grants.
+Founded in 1976, the Southwest Florida Community Foundation supports the communities of Lee, Charlotte, Collier, Glades and Hendry counties and also acts as the regional convener and leader with firsthand knowledge of community needs.
+With assets of more than $75 million, the SWFLCF has provided more than $57 million in grants and scholarships to the communities it serves.
+During its 2013 fiscal year, the SWFLCF granted more than $4 million to more than 100 different organizations supporting education, animal welfare, arts, healthcare and human services, including over $400,000 in regional community impact grants and $450,000 in scholarship grants.